Skip to main content

 Delete

-Deleting an installed app removes both the route and the systemd service inside the workspace.
+Deleting an installed app removes both the route and the systemd service inside the workspace:

-See Delete App for details.
+See Delete App for the API form.

 App Details